2019ChenGong/DPImageBench/README.md

 #### Directly use the pretrained synthesizers.

-If users wish to fine-tune the synthesizers using pretrained models, they should: (1) set `public_data.name=null`, and (2) load the pretrained synthesizers through `model.ckpt`.
+If users wish to finetune the synthesizers using pretrained models, they should: (1) set `public_data.name=null`, and (2) load the pretrained synthesizers through `model.ckpt`.
 For example, the pretrained synthesizer can be sourced from other algorithms.
 Readers can refer to the [file structure](./exp/README.md) for more details about loading pretrained models.

 ```
 python run.py setup.n_gpus_per_node=3 public_data.name=null eval.mode=val \